sshyran/owntracks-gw/manual/story.md

 (See the [section on MQTT](#mqttintro).)
 (Even so, you can remotely configure and query a Greenwich via SMS if you need to.)

-A very important aspect of Greenwich OwnTracks is our use of secure TLS (formerly SSL) for ensuring encrypted connections between the devices and your private infrastructure.
+A very important aspect of Greenwich OwnTracks is our use of Transport Layer Security (TLS, formerly SSL) for ensuring encrypted connections between the devices and your private infrastructure.

 Greenwich devices thus utilize MQTT for communications with your infrastructure.